We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 How can structured data help my site's visibility?

 Implementing structured data (schema markup) on your website can help Google understand the content of your pages better.
-This can enhance your appearance in search results through rich snippets, which can improve click-through rates.
+This can enhance your appearance in search results through rich snippets or AI mode, which can improve click-through rates.

 What role does social media play in SEO?